HenrivantSant/henri/README.md

 	1. Default system events
 	1. How to subscribe to events
 	1. How to create your events
+1. Authentication
+	1. Authentication levels
+	1. API Key
+	1. JWT
+	1. User logins
+	1. Add your level and/or authentication

 ## 1. Routing
 ### Controllers